DanielVesterbaek/launch-control-documentation/docs/source/user-preferences.rst

 -------------

 .. _use-impertial-units:
-Use Imperial Units:
+Use Imperial Units
   Uses "MPH" instead of "KMH" for the :ref:`speedometer` and the :ref:`jump-trajectories`.

-Override Animation Data:
+Override Animation Data
   Remove current animation data when a new 'User Path' is picked in the interface and 'Animate Vehicle' is pressed.
 Animation will be replaced by an automatically calculated offset animation.

 Colorize Driving Paths